 Use your index fingers to get under your baby’s tongue and elevate it so that the area where the release was made is exposed (see picture above).
 After holding the stretch for 3-5 seconds, position your fingers on either side of the diamond shape where the release was made, and pull your finger apart for 3-5 seconds to stretch the surgical site horizontally and vertically.

-We recommend starting the stretching exercises at the second feeding after the procedure, and stretching 6 times in 24 hours, including at least one stretching session overnight.
+We recommend starting the stretching exercises at the second feeding after the procedure - approximately 6 hours post surgery, and stretching 6 times in a 24 hour period, including at least one stretching session overnight.
 Stretches should be quick you only need to hold them for 3-5 seconds.
 After the first 24 hours, you can add in gentle massage of the surgical sites, done for a few seconds after you do the stretches.
 Stretching should be continued for at least 7-10 days after the procedure and ideally for 30 days.
 For some babies healing may take a little longer, so if you stop the stretches and breastfeeding becomes uncomfortable, then restart the exercises and continue for another week.

 When you do the exercises depends on what works best for you and your baby.
 Some babies do well with doing the exercises just before feeding because nursing helps them to calm down.
 Some babies may become a little fussy after stretches and don’t nurse as well, so for these babies, doing the stretches in between feedings, for example during diaper changes, tends to work best.

 Babies usually don’t like the stretches, and they may cry or fuss but they should calm down quickly once you are done